mantawolf/mantawolf.github.io/_posts/2015-02-15-Introduction.md

 ---
 layout: post
-title: The NEW Eads Family Blog
+title: The NEW Chief Eads Blog
 ---

 This is going to contain all the stuff I care to rattle on about.
 Feel free to stick around and read about my life and what little I know...